How to Build an Email List For Your Business in 2023

 Being creative regarding email formatting can be a great way to engage subscribers and get your point across more effectively.

-Remember that most people will skim-read an email before deciding whether to read it in full.
+Remember that most people will skim-read an email before reading it thoroughly.

 With that in mind, ensure your emails are easy to scan by breaking them down into smaller paragraphs with plenty of white text.